tavinathanson/openmic/README.md

 - Real-time updates using Supabase subscriptions
 - Date-specific open mic events and signups
 - Active date management system
+- Encourage users to support the venue with a purchase

 ## Quick Start